MontpellierRessourcesImagerie/microglia-analyzer/docs/user_guide.rst

 - We strongly recommand to use `conda <https://docs.conda.io/en/latest/miniconda.html>`_ or any other virtual environment manager instead of installing Napari and microglia-analyzer in your system's Python.
 - Napari is only required if you want to use microglia-analyzer with a graphical interface.
 - Napari is not part of microglia-analyzer's dependencies, so you will have to install it separately.
-- Each of the commands below is supposed to be ran after you activated your virtual environment.
+- Each of the commands below is supposed to be run after you activated your virtual environment.
 - If the install was successful, you should see the plugin in Napari in the top bar menu: Plugins > Microglia Analyzer > Microglia Analyzer.

 A. Development versions